Overview

 Highest Impact Reports

-The Highest impact reports show an impact summary of the top three reports to your program based on estimated losses avoided.
+The Highest impact reports show an impact summary of the top three reports to your program based on estimated mitigated losses.
 You can select to visit the report or ask Hai for additional insights.

 The breakdown of estimated losses provides an overview of how the RoM calculation has identified your losses, either based on defaults or on your tailored inputs provided in the RoM setup across the CIA triad of: